540co/dod-jbook-pdf-xml/README.md

 The CSV conversion from JSON to CSV results in a "file" per subject area within a **line item** / **program element** using the JSON structure as a guide of what can be "flattened" into rows and what requires a separate file to represent another list of rows.

+Within each folder is a `README.md` and `ERD` that shows the list of tables, columns and structure.

+"Root" represents the highest level subject area - and all other subject areas are structured under root (see ERD for structural details).

-Each CSV file is "zipped" due to file size.
+NOTE:  Each CSV file is "zipped" due to file size.

 ![4-csv](https://github.com/540co/dod-jbook-pdf-xml/blob/master/docs/4-csv.png?raw=true)

-At the root of each folder is a README.md and ERD that shows the list of tables, columns and structure.

 #### CSV-PROCUREMENT-LINEITEMS